MOOI-Project-UvA/rule-editor/README.md

     │    │     ├── assets/
-    │    │     ├── components/      # The components performing functionalities are here used by the views in the views/ │    │     ├── helpers/         # Reusable functions and utilities that are used by components │    │     ├── model/           # The data model on which the application is based on │    │     ├── services/        # the calls to the endpoints are defined here │    │     ├── store/           # The centralized store for the components │    │     ├── views/           # The main views of the UI are defined here
+    │    │     ├── components/      # The components performing functionalities are here used by the views in the views/ │    │     ├── helpers/         # Reusable functions and utilities that are used by components │    │     ├── model/           # The data model that the application is based on │    │     ├── services/        # the calls to the endpoints are defined here │    │     ├── store/           # The centralized store for the components │    │     ├── views/           # The main views of the UI are defined here